aadhib/java-calculator-swing/README.txt

    c) Division (/)
    d) Multiplication (*)
 2. Code is Easy to Understand:
-   Each and Every step in this program has comments where it is mention what that line is used for or what the step we are doing is
+   Each and Every step in this program has comments where it is mention what that line is used for or what the step we are doing is mentioned in Every Step.